single page flower1

 • Hair transplant: Permanent solution

-• PRP therapy: Uses own blood platelets
+• PRP therapy: Uses the patient’s own blood platelets

 • Scalp micropigmentation: Cosmetic coverage

 Many combine treatments for better results.
-Mixing ketoconazole shampoo hair loss treatment with minoxidil or adding scalp massage often helps.
-A dermatologist can guide the best approach for individual needs.
+Mixing ketoconazole shampoo for hair loss with minoxidil, or adding scalp massage, often helps.

 Wrapping Up

 After reviewing the evidence, Nizoral shampoo for hair loss isn’t a cure, but it’s not useless either.
-For some people, especially those with scalp issues, it makes a real difference.

 Your hair might look fuller and feel healthier.
 But don’t expect it to regrow a receding hairline on its own.